celi52/si-hdgnn/README.md

 ## Cite

-If you find **HDGNN** useful for your research, please consider citing us 😘:
+If you find **SI-HDGNN** useful for your research, please consider citing us 😘:

     @inproceedings{xovee2020quantifying,
-      author = {Xovee Xu and Fan Zhou and Ce Li and Goce Trajcevski and Ting Zhong and Guanyu Zhu}, title = {Quantifying the Scientific Impact via Heterogeneous Dynamical Graph Neural Network}, booktitle = {arXiv:2003.12042},
+      author = {Xovee Xu and Fan Zhou and Ce Li and Goce Trajcevski and Ting Zhong and Kunpeng Zhang}, title = {A Heterogeneous Dynamical Graph Neural Networks Approach to Quantify Scientific Impact}, booktitle = {arXiv:2003.12042},
       year = {2020},
     }